Kenneth Hoffman - Obituary

 He is preceded in death by his wife, Joan Richardson Hoffman; his parents; son, Gregory Hoffman; siblings, Ruth Shanley, Monabelle Maddy, Garnet Ann Hoffman and Clyde E. "Skeeter" Hoffman.

-A memorial service will take place Thursday, Oct.
-1, 2020, at 1 p.m. at Jennings Farley & Seeley Funeral Home & Crematory.
+A memorial service will take place Thursday, October 1, 2020 at 1 p.m. at JENNINGS FARLEY & SEELEY FUNERAL HOME & CREMATORY.
 Visitation will take place from 11 a.m. until the time of the service.
 A private family burial will take place following the services in Highland Memorial Cemetery.